 Users from Canadian academic institutions, registered non-profit organizations, indigenous groups, and government agencies will be invoiced following the delivery of results.
 The charged fees are at cost.

-Users from private Canadian companies, users not affiliated with a company or academic institution, are required to remit partial payment prior to release of results.
+Users from private Canadian companies, users not affiliated with a company or academic institution, international users, are required to remit partial payment prior to release of results.
 An invoice will be issued upon finalization of a project agreement.
 The charged fees include overhead recovery.

 Every four months, matching the academic terms, the WindEEE Research Facility is offering a grant that provides in-kind service for individuals who have not used our facilities in the last two years and show financial need.
 An expert panel will select the winner based on the submitted proposals and their potential for research outcomes, innovation transferable to industry and overall benefits to Canadian society.
 The grant can only be won once.